 Step 3: Consider obtaining a sponsoring broker

 In order to practice as a real estate salesperson, you must be sponsored by a licensed Texas real estate broker.
-You and your sponsor will both need to complete and submit the Sponsorship Form.
+You and your sponsor will both need to complete an online sponsorship request.